The Israel-Hamas War: The Day After

 “Arab states will not support reconstruction in Gaza or postwar plans unless Israel takes concrete steps towards the establishment of a Palestinian state,” an Arab diplomat told the publication.

 A report suggesting that the UAE was willing to send troops to a Gaza peacekeeping force contradicted previous claims.
 Additionally, Abu Dhabi hosted a secret meeting with Israeli and U.S. officials to discuss postwar plans, hinting that Israel might be softening its stance.
-However, the prospects for a postwar agreement were undermined when the PLO and Hamas announced an agreement to reconcile during talks in China.
-In response, Israel firmly stated that it would not allow Gaza to be governed by any authority including Hamas.
+However, the prospects for a postwar agreement were undermined when the PLO and Hamas announced a deal to reconcile during talks in China.
+In response, Israel firmly stated that it would not allow Gaza to be governed by any authority, including Hamas.

 On July 23, 2024, Palestinian factions Hamas and Fatah agreed to form a government together to resolve their long-standing rivalry.
-This agreement, facilitated by China, aims to outline a vision for postwar governance in Gaza.
-The unity effort seeks to broaden the Fatah-led Palestine Liberation Organization to include Hamas.
+This agreement, facilitated by China, outlined a vision for postwar governance in Gaza.
+The unity effort aimed to broaden the Fatah-led Palestine Liberation Organization to include Hamas.
 The factions announced this deal without specific details or a timetable, marking it as an initial step toward reconciliation.
 Based on history, the two will unlikely end their rivalry, and Hamas reiterated its objection to recognizing Israel, which the PLO did in the Oslo Accords.

 Hamas senior official Khaled Mashal told the New York Times, “All their illusions about filling the vacuum are behind us.”
 He said, “Assuming Hamas won’t be in Gaza or influencing the situation is a mistaken assumption.”